pprochazka72/fastlane/match/README.md

 A new approach to iOS code signing: Share one code signing identity across your development team to simplify your codesigning setup and prevent code signing issues.

+`match` is the implementation of the https://codesigning.guide concept. `match` creates all required certificates & provisioning profiles and stores them in a separate git repository.
+Every team member with access to the repo can use those credentials for code signing. `match` also automatically repairs broken and expired credentials.
+It's the easiest way to share signing credentials across teams"

 -------
 <p align="center">
     <a href="#why-match">Why?</a> &bull;